SamLynnEvans/Push_swap/README.md

 If more than three numbers were pushed from B to A, stack A would then repeat the process at beginning, repeatedly splitting around a median of all the numbers after the last partition in A, maintaining the higher values and pushing the lower values onto B.

-This process would be repeated until the stack A was sorted.
+The whole above process would be repeated until stack A was sorted.

 While many projects implemented a similar algortihm recursively, I employed a faster and less computationally expensive method by computing the problem iteratively.
 Two additional stacks kept a record of the position of the partitions, and allowed the algorithm to know when to stop pushing onto stack B or stack A, and from which point to calculate the medians.
 I based this implementation on an idea I read about here.